ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/aarch64-apple-darwin.rst

 Prerequisites
 -------------

 This target uses the LLVM ``ld.lld`` linker.
-In order to locate the system C libraries required to create a functional macOS binary, this target drives the ``ld.lld`` linker using your system's C compiler as a linker driver.
+To locate the system C libraries required to create a functional macOS binary, this target drives the ``ld.lld`` linker using your system's C compiler as a linker driver.